Need a Private Tutor?

 Firstly, there is the question of

-natural aptitude: The basic ability to learn mathematics; the capacity for abstraction and reasoning.
+natural aptitude: The basic ability to learn mathematics; the capacity for abstraction and reasoning and understanding logic.

 Secondly, it can involve some